aberezhk/simple-mock-server/README.md

 Currently incoming requests are mapped to defined responses by
  1. url + params + method,
  2. (url+params)regEx + method
+3. if method is WS, then method+message and method+(message)regEx
-Thus only one response can be configured at a time for a url + params + method combination
+Thus only one response can be configured at a time for a url + params + method or method+message combination

 Given response for incoming request was found in mockConfiguration (either matching exact value or provided regExp) , defined response will be returned: